-Nevin, a Republican, was the representative for Ohio's 3rd congressional district from 1905 to 1907.
+Nevin was the representative for Ohio’s 3rd congressional district and was a Republican.
+He served from 1905 to 1907.

 From Dec 1901 to Mar 1907, Nevin missed 192 of 406 roll call votes, which is 47.3%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.

 |Dec 1903-Apr 1904||49||38||77.6%||97th|

 |Dec 1905-Feb 1906||25||7||28.0%||48th|

 |Dec 1906-Mar 1907||34||30||88.2%||95th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information